 Toni Deutsch '58 was an instrumental pioneer in our sport as she was the first woman at MIT to be awarded a varsity letter.
 She was a valuable player as MIT won two National Championships during her undergrad years.
 Toni continued to assist the Institute as the Chair of the Alumni Association, served on various visiting committees, and on the MIT Corporation Board.

-Racing started promptly at 11am; ten races were completed in both divisions by 4:25pm, with only a short lunch break from 1-1:30pm.
-A division sailed outer loop trapezoids in 3 day old Zim FJs, while B division sailed on the inner loop, in Whitecap FJs; the trapezoid course allowed both fleets to compete without delays, with no mixing of the fleets, at any time.
+8 races were completed in both divisions by 4:25pm, with no lunch break.
+A division sailed outer loop trapezoids in one year old Zim FJs, while B division sailed on the inner loop, in 4 day old Zim 420s; the trapezoid course allowed both fleets to compete without delays, with no mixing of the fleets, at any time.

 -- Mike Kalin MIT Sailing Coach